cezarywojcik/CWStatusBarNotification/README.md

 ### Behavior on Tap

 The default behavior when the notification is tapped is to dismiss it.
-However, you can override this behavior by setting the `notificationTappedBlock` closure to something different.
+However, you can override this behavior by setting the `notificationTappedClosure` closure to something different.

 For example:
 ```
-self.notification.notificationTappedBlock = {
+self.notification.notificationTappedClosure = {
     println("notification tapped")
     // more code here
 }